Creativity, Vulnerability & Giving A Fuck

 Putting what you create out into the world takes a lot of guts.
 That is why so many people hide their ideas in their heads and their creations in notebooks, hard drives, or cupboards.
 It is easier that way, much less scary.

-That is one of the main things I have realised during my career as a person who produces content on the internet.
+That is one of the main things I have realized during my time as someone who writes stuff on the internet.

 Pressing the publish button is always unnerving for me.
-There is the fear of offending some SJW or having someone disagree with me on a topic.
+There is the fear of offending someone or having someone disagree with me on a topic.
 Or hearing I should not bother writing, nothing is original anymore and I'm not special.
 There are those who misread an essay on purpose, just to be able to criticise it.
 There is the fear of feeling too much of a disconnect between my online and offline self.
-This is something which is always pronounced when I go to an event or am recognised by someone in the street.
-I wonder if I have wasted my time and energy - I slept for 2 hours last night in order to have time to write this post.
+This is something which is always pronounced when I go to an event or am recognized by someone in the street (it's happened a few times and its strange.)
+I wonder if I have wasted my time and energy - I slept for 2 hours last night in order to have time to write this post before classes.
 This is a common occurrence at the moment.
-Why can't I be in bed like all the non-creative people out there?
-Ugh.

 That vulnerability is inherent to producing original work.
 You dig around inside yourself, extract something, shape it into an appealing form and then release.
 Once it is out, it no longer belongs to you.
 It belongs to those who experience it and their reactions add new dimensions and angles.